Post

 that's a little bit of a long story too

-and I’d rather focus on dispelling the ideas about why saturated fats are “worse” than unsaturated fatty acids, because that’s marketing kung-fu, it’s lobbying-fu, and it’s a misnomer in our vernacular about the “saturation” of energy, even though the intuition we get from the name is partially correct, there’s a lot of preconceived notions we have about “saturated” is equivalent to “too much energy”.
-Not at all!
-We’ll get there in a moment.
+and I'd rather focus on dispelling the ideas about why saturated fats are "worse&qout; than unsaturated fatty acids, because that's marketing kung-fu, it's lobbying kung-fu, and it's a misnomer/mislabeling in our vernacular about the "saturation" of energy, even though the intuition we get from the name is partially correct, there's a lot of preconceived notions we have about calling something "saturated" as equivalent to saying "too much energy".
+Though that's technically correct in chemistry, that's not why saturated fat is worse for us

 Okay, so the other thing you might remember about where "saturated" fats come from in the diet, is from animals.
 Absolutely correct, well